isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 You should also read the advisory for a safe and controlled restart of the PCM sector <a href="https://go.gov.sg/CriteriaPCMCompanies" target="_blank">here</a>.

-To view the FAQs for a safe and controlled restart of the PCM sector, click <a href="https://go.gov.sg/FAQsforRestartofPCM Sector" target="_blank">here</a>.
+To view the FAQs for a safe and controlled restart of the PCM sector, click <a href="https://go.gov.sg/FAQsforRestartofPCMSector" target="_blank">here</a>.

 #### **Retail & F&B**